Forgetting the Words

 Proof of Concept: Blind Pilot

-Posted on | March 15, 2010 | No Comments
+Posted on | March 15, 2010 | Comments Off on Proof of Concept: Blind Pilot

 I just found out about Blind Pilot.
 This is a band that began as a singer/songwriter and drummer duo.
 They’ve been playing, from what I can tell, about four years, and seem to be somewhat successful, now playing with a full band and a second album on the way.
 This means, at least, that a singer/songwriter-drummer duo can make something of themselves.